On the Generalization Error of Differentially Private Algorithms via Typicality: Mutual Information Bounds

 \ifshortver The proof of Claim~\ref{clm::typicality_bd} can be found in the full version~\cite{liu2026typical_arxiv}. \else The proof of Claim~\ref{clm::typicality_bd} can be found in Appendix~\ref{app::typicality_bd}. \fi

-Claim~\ref{clm::typicality_bd} is strictly better than Claim~\ref{clm::rodriguez2021upper_typicality_bd} by a constant factor $<1$.
-Take $k = |\mathcal{Z}|-1$, this constant factor $(k+1)/2^k$ is actually an \emph{optimal} factor $c$ such that $\binom{N+k}{k}\leq c(N+1)^k$ holds for all $N\geq 1$. it can be dramatically tighter as $|\mathcal{Z}|$ grows.
-However, we note that the advantages of our theorems do \emph{not} mostly come from here, we are just using Claim~\ref{clm::typicality_bd} to make our bounds as tight as possible.
+Claim~\ref{clm::typicality_bd} improves Claim~\ref{clm::rodriguez2021upper_typicality_bd} by a multiplicative constant factor $<1$.
+Take $k = |\mathcal{Z}|-1$, this constant factor $(k+1)/2^k$ is actually an \emph{optimal} factor $c$ such that $\binom{N+k}{k}\leq c(N+1)^k$ holds for all $N\geq 1$, it leads to a strictly tighter bound as $|\mathcal{Z}|$ grows.
+However, we note that the advantages of our theorems do \emph{not} mostly come from here, we are just using Claim~\ref{clm::typicality_bd} to sharpen the resulting bounds.

 \begin{lemma}[Lemma 2 of~\cite{rodriguez2021upper}] Let $P$ and $Q$ be two probability distributions such that $P \ll Q$.
 Let $Q$ be a finite mixture of probability distributions such that $Q = \sum_b \omega_b Q_b$, where $\sum_b \omega_b = 1$, and $P \ll Q_b$ for all $b$.
 Then we have \ifshortver